OpenOmics/ervx/docs/usage/run.md

 > *type: path*
 > *default: `/lscratch/$SLURM_JOBID`*
 >
 > Path on the file system for writing temporary output files.
 By default, the temporary directory is set to '/lscratch/$SLURM_JOBID' for backwards compatibility with the NIH's Biowulf cluster; however, if you are running the pipeline on another cluster, this option will need to be specified.
 Ideally, this path should point to a dedicated location on the filesystem for writing tmp files.
 On many systems, this location is set to somewhere in /scratch.
-If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes.
+If you need to inject a variable into this string that should NOT be expanded, please quote this options value in single quotes. **This option is required on Locus**.
+On Locus this directory is '/hpcdata/scratch/'.
 >
 > ***Example:*** `--tmp-dir /scratch/$USER/`

+> ***Example for Locus:*** `--tmp-dir /hpcdata/scratch/`

 ### 2.4 Miscellaneous options
 Each of the following arguments are optional, and do not need to be provided.